Beyond Hawking evaporation of black holes formed by dark matter in compact stars: Results

 It is the limit from Hawking evaporation that sets the boundary on $m_\chi$ in constraints set by previous authors: the blue vertical lines in Fig.~\ref{fig:limits}.
 The limit from Bondi accretion is shown in Fig.~\ref{fig:limits} as gray vertical lines.

 We revise former limits by extending them into the red shaded region, where suppressed evaporation allows lighter black holes to consume the neutron star.
 We have taken the fraction of mass lost in the Hawking stage of evaporation $f_{\rm loss}$ as 1/2, and taken the suppression exponent $k$ in Eq.~\eqref{eq:MevapdotMB} as 1.
 These choices already push the limit on $m_\chi$ to within a factor of 2 of the Bondi accretion limit in Eqs.~\eqref{eq:mxmaxspin0} and \eqref{eq:mxmaxspin1/2}.
 Refs.~\cite{Dvali:2015aja,Michel:2023ydf} have shown that quantum backreaction could set in at an earlier time and suppress black hole evaporation.
 In this light, we find that for smaller values of $f_{\rm loss}$, despite a longer period of suppressed evaporation from memory burden, our limits do not improve by much because we rapidly run into the Bondi accretion limit in Eqs.~\eqref{eq:mxmaxspin0} and \eqref{eq:mxmaxspin1/2}, i.e. the gray vertical line in Fig.~\ref{fig:limits}.
-We also find that setting $k$ to integer values $>1$ has no effect on the limits in Fig.~\ref{fig:limits}.
-This is because of the great entropy-dependent suppression in the evaporation rate of Eq.~\eqref{eq:MevapdotMB}, which practically switches off black hole decay for any integer $k$ in our parameter range of interest.
+As mentioned before, we also find that setting $k$ to integer values $>1$ has no effect on the limits in Fig.~\ref{fig:limits} due to the entropy-dependent suppression in the evaporation rate in Eq.~\eqref{eq:MevapdotMB}.